wtv3916/.vim/README.md

-# Installing the latest version of vim from source with language and clipboard support
+# Installing the latest version of Vim

     cd ~ // or any directory you'd like, you may remove this folder after git clone https://github.com/vim/vim.git